What to Know Before Buying an RV – Checklist

 22 – Warranties and Operation Instructions

-Only applicable when buying from a third party.
+This is only applicable when buying from a third party.
 Request the vendor to get the warranty documentation for all the appliances, together with the operation instructions thereof.

-23 – RV Inspection – Test Drive – Hands-On!
+23 – RV Test Drive – Hands-On!

 You ought to put into effect a test drive, as I repeat over and over during this article and in others.